How MRVL (Marvell Technology) Makes Money in 2025: A Deep-Dive With Income Statement

 3. What are the largest expense categories for MRVL?

-Carrier Infrastructure, despite generating $130.1M in revenue, posted an operating loss in Q3 2025.
-This is because MRVL aggressively invests in next-gen networking and 5G solutions, believing these will drive long-term growthβ€”even if the division is unprofitable today.
+Consumer, despite generating $115.9M in revenue, posted an operating loss in Q3 2025.
+This is because MRVL aggressively invests in new product development and market expansion in this segment, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does MRVL's effective tax rate compare to previous years?

 MRVL's effective tax rate in Q3 2025 was 16.6%, consistent with previous years.
-This moderate rate is primarily due to international tax structuring and benefits from share-based compensation.
+This moderate rate is primarily due to international structuring and tax benefits from share-based compensation.